Our correspondent, Adi, shares her once-in-a-lifetime meal at ‘the best restaurant in the world,’ Noma, in Copenhagen, Denmark. Yes, we’re jealous!

 After our meal, we kindly asked if it was possible to have a tour of the kitchen and one of the chefs was more than happy to assist us.
 I was impressed by the openness they have toward the guests, and the willingness to share their knowledge.

 He showed us the kitchens, the smokehouse behind the restaurant, and even the area where the entire staff hangs out.
 This is where we saw the main man himself, René Redzepi.
 I admit I got soft in the legs, in the presence of such culinary genius, but he was as casual as can be.
-It’s funny how we imagine famous people have much bigger personalities, only to discover most are people just like you and me.
+It’s funny how we imagine famous people have much more prominent personalities, only to discover most are people just like you and me.

 I want to thank the staff, for the outstanding treatment we received in the 2 hours spent with them, and to Chef René Redzepi for sharing his knowledge of food with the world.
 It is truly a gift.